easyoneweb/easy-marketplaces-crawler/README.md

 ## Environment variables

 Application is using environment variables.
-You have to define: NODE_ENV (development or production), PORT (on which the server will run locally), WB_SELLER_URL (seller's main page on Wildberries).
+You have to define: NODE_ENV (development or production), PORT (on which the server will run locally), WB_SELLER_URL (seller's main page on Wildberries), WB_MAX_REQUESTS (max requests to be made per crawl), WB_SCROLL_TIMES (how many times to vertically scroll of the page by 2000px), WB_TIME_BETWEEN_SCROLLS (time in ms between each scroll, try different numbers to achieve full page load including execution of javascript and service workers), WB_ADDITIONAL_PARAMS_BUTTON_NAME (text content of the button for popup show on Wildberries website).
 You can define all needed variables in .env file in root folder of this application.

 ## Additional information